koenrane/KR-new-site/content/bruce-wayne-and-the-cost-of-inaction.md

 The rich, warm tones of smooth jazz wafted through the apartment: the croon of the saxophone, the deep _doom_ of the bass, the shimmering harmony of the piano.
 Thomas sank into the cushy leather couch as he sank into the groove of the music.

 He had been thinking about learning to play the saxophone.
 Thomas had never been a great singer, so the saxophone might be his next best hope.
-There was something very vocal, very human about its sound.
+There was something vocal - something human - about its sound.
 He leaned over to Martha, cradling her hand, and said, "Martha, can you remind me to call Mr. Wilson about saxophone lessons when we get home?"

 She shot him a devilish smile.
 "Don't think I've forgotten about the tuba incident, dear."